CaptainSapphire/PH-s-Blog/_posts/2025-01-14-The-Unit-Circle.md

 A Unit Circle is a circle with a radius of 1.
 This makes all of the calculations relating to the Unit Circle simpler.

 ## SOH CAH TOA?
 Who's that?
 In Geometry, we learned sine, cosine, and tangent with SOH CAH TOA.
 Sine is opposite/hypotenuse, cosine is adjacent/hypotenuse, and tangent is opposite/adjacent.
-However, during the lecture, we no longer use SOH CAH TOA!
+However, during the lecture, we no longer use SOH CAH TOA! <br><br>
 Instead, we use Sinθ = displacement of y/radius, Cosθ = displacement of x/radius, tanθ = sinθ/cosθ.

 ##